MaltoonYezi/The-calculator-/README.md

 I invented new calculator!!
 Are you tired of all of these flashy ultra modern calculators?
 You want some old school?
 You really love text based MS DOS interface?
 You love the late 90's/early 00's dotcom bubble and Y2K ?
 Then this calculator is for you!
 Just copy the source code below into your IDE, compile and run!

+# Update February 13, 2022
+Added the check if the input is a valid number
+Added factorial function